-- Subject to 9.1, 9.2 and 9.3, in principle, Investec will: - Not provide financial services to new projects or developments which: - Involve the exploration, extraction or production of oil and gas in the Arctic region; - Involve the exploration, extraction or production of oil and gas in the Amazon Basin; - Involve the exploration, extraction or production of oil from tar sands, including the construction of associated export facilities. - Not finance new oil exploration, extraction or production projects directly, regardless of jurisdiction, from 1 January 2035 - Not finance new gas exploration, extraction or production projects directly, regardless of jurisdiction, from 1 January 2035
+- Subject to 9.1, 9.2 and 9.3, in principle, Investec will: - Not provide financial services to new projects or developments which: - Involve the exploration, extraction or production of oil and gas in the Arctic region; - Involve the exploration, extraction or production of oil and gas in the Amazon Basin; - Involve the exploration, extraction or production of oil from tar sands, including the construction of associated export facilities; - Involve the exploration, extraction or production of oil or gas from ultradeep water (defined by offshore wells in water deeper than 1500 meters). - Not finance new oil and gas exploration, extraction or production projects directly, regardless of jurisdiction, from 1 January 2035.

-9.1.
-Exploration and production
+9.1 Exploration and production